jayanthc/standup/README.md

 * LED and 330 ohm resistor (optional)
 * Computer with [Fritzing](http://fritzing.org/) to view the schematic, [Arduino IDE](http://arduino.cc/en/Main/Software) and [Android Studio](http://developer.android.com/sdk/index.html)
 * Android phone

+##### Notes

+* The force sensitivity threshold in the Arduino sketch may need to be modified based on the calibration of the FSR that is used.
+* StandUp is an abandoned prototype and will not be developed further.

 Created by Jayanth Chennamangalam based on the original idea by Kurian Jacob